-PITTSBURGH -- The national spotlight shines on the postseason in October, but for the Pirates, it’s time to focus on the offseason ahead.
+PITTSBURGH -- The national spotlight shined on the postseason in October, but now it’s time to focus on the offseason ahead.

-Coming off a disappointing, 69-win season, the Bucs' front office has a substantial to-do list.
-With the Hot Stove temporarily on the backburner, Pirates executives must complete their own internal evaluation, make some hard decisions about what comes next, hire a manager and fill out their coaching staff.
+Coming off a disappointing 69-win season, the Pirates' revamped front office has a substantial to-do list.
+With the Hot Stove temporarily on the back burner, new club president Travis Williams must get acclimated and complete the club’s internal evaluation, make some hard decisions about leadership structure and direction, hire a manager and fill out the coaching staff.

-When that’s all over, the Pirates can set out to improve a team in need of repair after four straight years without postseason baseball.
+When Williams hires a GM and upper management charts a course forward, the Bucs can set out to improve a team in need of repair after four straight years without postseason baseball.
 Here are a few key offseason questions, events and dates to keep in mind.

 When will they hire a manager?

 After they hire a GM, but there’s no official timetable beyond that.
 The Pirates, dealing with the departure of president Frank Coonelly and the dismissal of GM Neal Huntington, feel comfortable with the background work that Huntington did during the first round of interviews.

 Known candidates for the job include special assistant Jeff Banister, third-base coach Joey Cora, Twins bench coach Derek Shelton, Cardinals coach Stubby Clapp, A’s bench coach Ryan Christenson, A’s quality control coach Mark Kotsay, D-backs VP Mike Bell, Rays bench coach Matt Quatraro, Dodgers first-base coach George Lombard and Astros bench coach Joe Espada.